Cell complexes, poset topology and the representation theory of algebras arising in algebraic combinatorics and discrete geometry: Algebras

 Conversely, every finite dimensional split basic algebra $A$ is the algebra of a bound quiver for a unique quiver $Q(A)$ (the admissible ideal $I$ is not unique).
 The vertices of $Q(A)$ are the (isoclasses of) simple $A$-modules.
 If $S,S'$ are simple $A$-modules, then the number of directed edges $S\to S'$ in $Q(A)$ is $\dim_\Bbbk \Ext^1_A(S,S')$.

 To explain how the admissible ideal $I$ is obtained, fix a complete set $E$ of orthogonal primitive idempotents for $A$ and let $e_S\in E$ be the idempotent with $S\cong (A/\rad(A))e_S$.
-One has that as $\Bbbk$-vector spaces~\cite{assem,benson}.
+One has that as $\Bbbk$-vector spaces.
+See~\cite[Proposition~2.4.3]{benson}.
+A quick sketch is as follows.
+Since the projection $Ae_S\to S$ induces an isomorphism $\Hom_A(S,S')\to \Hom_A(Ae_S,S')$ (because $S'$ is simple and $Ae_S$ has simple top $S$), the exact sequence implies, via the long exact sequence for $\Ext$, that

 One can define a homomorphism $\Bbbk Q(A)\to A$ by sending the empty path at $S$ to $e_S$ and by choosing a bijection of the set of arrows $S\to S'$ with a subset of $e_{S'}\rad(A)e_S$ mapping to a basis of $e_{S'}[\rad(A)/\rad^2(A)]e_S$.
 The map is extended to paths of length greater than one in the obvious way.
 Such a homomorphism is automatically surjective and the kernel will be an admissible ideal.
-We remark that if there is no path of length greater than one from $S$ to $S'$ in $Q(A)$, then $e_{S'}\rad^2(A)e_S=0$ because $\rad(A)=J/I$.
-Similarly, if there is no path at all from $S$ to $S'$ through $S''$, then Finally, we remark that if $S\neq S'$, then $e_{S'}Ae_S=e_{S'}\rad(A)e_S$~\cite{assem,benson}.
+See~\cite[Proposition~4.1.7]{benson} for details (where the result is stated for algebraically closed fields but just uses that the algebra is split).
+The main idea is that because $A$ is split basic, the homomorphism we have just defined is surjective modulo $\rad^2(A)$ and hence surjective by~\cite[Proposition~1.2.8]{benson}; the kernel is admissible by construction.